weflex/studio-web/Readme.md

 # Studio-Desktop

-The desktop(HD) application for Studio based on Web and the following stacks:
+The desktop(HD) application for Studio based on the following stacks:

+- React
 - Electron
-- React
-- Webpack and Makefile to build apps
+- Webpack, Makefile
-- Heroku to deploy for demo

 ![v1.0](./history/v1.0.png)